Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 One possibility to circumvent this would be to allow the server certificate names and the RPID to deviate, but validate both against the realm of the outer username, e.g. a realm of example.com with a server certificate for radius.example.com and the FIDO RPID fido.example.com.

 This, however, adds a whole lot more of security concerns, especially in environments with different independent devisions under the same domain suffix.

+## Missing Features

+There are a lot of features, that have been brought up by several people at several occations.
+This EAP method could include spec to address these problems.
+Also there may be FIDO-specific things that are not part of this specification.

+### Deprovisioning of EAP configuration

+It may be useful to directly include a way to signal in-band that an EAP configuration should be deleted.

+The idea stems from the discussion at IETF 115 about EAP-DIE {{IETF115-emu-minutes}}.

+With EAP-FIDO it may be desirable to also allow for deletion of persistent credentials/Passkeys.

+Input on the need and specific way to achieve this is welcome.

 # Document Status